elisa-tech/tsc/safety-architecture/tools/callgraph-tool/doc/scripts/coverage/README.md

 # Collecting gcov data for call graph visualization

 ## Prerequisities
-In order to follow this steps it is necessary to have at least GCC minimum version 8 on the system.
-Also for creating Debian Stretch image it is required to install debootstrap package.
+In order to follow the steps provided in this document it is necessary to have at least GCC minimum version 8 on the system.
+Also, for creating Debian Stretch image it is required to install debootstrap package:
-This can be simply done with
 ```
 sudo apt install gcc-8 qemu-system-x86 debootstrap
 ```
-on Ubuntu 18.04.
-The instruction assumes that all necessary files are extracted into folder at path $HOME/kernel-sandbox.
+The instructions assume that all necessary files are extracted into folder at path $HOME/kernel-sandbox.
 ```
 mkdir $HOME/kernel-sandbox
 tar -xf covviz.tar.xz --directory $HOME/kernel-sandbox